jhonnyLeandro/rest-api/README.md

-# Rest Api test project
+# Simple rest api with node.js and postgresql

-Simple User Rest Api
+This project is created for learning purposes

-## Install postgreSQL
+## Steps for postgresql

-To get the db working the first step is to download and install postgresql, after that create a specific role to this api, in that role create the database in the tables.
+To get the db working, the first step is to download and install postgresql, after that create a specific role for this api, in that role create the database and into the database create the table users used to this project.